wwlpublish/learn-bizapps-pr-test/learn-bizapps-pr/powerapps/document-test-powerapps-app/includes/03-optimize-performance.md

 #### Forms

 To improve form performance, design them so that only the information essential for the users is included.
-If information required depends on the user’s role, consider creating multiple forms instead of one monolithic form that includes every single field.
+If information required depends on the user’s role, consider creating multiple forms instead of one monolithic form that includes every single column.
 Hiding tabs and sections that are not required to be immediately visible can also improve form responsiveness and performance.

 One of the most common sources of performance issues on the forms is custom scripts added by developers.
 Good collaboration within the team is a key to identify and resolve any performance bottlenecks introduced during the development.

 #### Views

-To improve performance of the entity views, limit the number of columns displayed only to those required by the business.
+To improve performance of the table views, limit the number of columns displayed only to those required by the business.
 As often the case, it’s a balance between the responsiveness and bringing enough information to improve usability of the view.

-Customize your views so that they bring back an actionable number of records.
-For example, Active Contacts view may contain hundreds of thousands of records while My Active Contacts will limit that view only to the contacts that are owned by the user.
-At the same time consider limiting the number of records per page so that the views return much more quickly.
+Customize your views so that they bring back an actionable number of rows.
+For example, Active Contacts view may contain hundreds of thousands of rows while My Active Contacts will limit that view only to the contacts that are owned by the user.
+At the same time consider limiting the number of rows per page so that the views return much more quickly.

 #### Quick search